Nandan108/dto-toolkit/docs/BuiltInCasters.md

 This document lists all built-in value transformation attributes (`CastTo`) provided by the DTO Toolkit.

+> Note: Framework-specific casters will be included in the corresponding framwork adapters

 ---

 ## 🎯 About CastTo Attributes